microcks/microcks.io/content/documentation/guides/usage/direct-api.md

 ## Wrap-up

-In a few step, you've discovered how easy it is to have Microcks generate fake APIs for you!
-This one may allow you to quickly bootstrap your API design and contracts while exposing mock endpoints that allows your consumers or partners to immediately start testing your API.
+In a few steps, you've discovered how easy it is to have Microcks generate fake APIs for you!
+This one may allow you to quickly bootstrap your API design and contracts while exposing mock endpoints that allow your consumers or partners to immediately start testing your API.